Know the names of the Best Flowering Succulents that you can grow indoors and outdoors for their intriguing texture, foliage, and blooms.

 Botanical Name: Sempervivum arachnoideum ‘Emily’

-This rosette-forming small succulent is unique, the red and green colored leaves are covered with spiderweb-like cilia.
-The flowers are star-shaped and pink in color and appear on the raised stems.
-Grow it in a rock garden, scree bed, wall crevice, alpine house, trough or simply in a container indoors or outdoors.
+This rosette-forming small succulent is unique; the red and green colored leaves are covered with spiderweb-like cilia.
+The flowers are star-shaped and pink and appear on raised stems.

 Botanical Name: Aloe genus